petrobras/3W/paper/paper.md

 # Statement of need

-Prompt corrective actions help avoid costly production-well interventions, making timely fault identification essential.
+Prompt corrective actions help avoiding costly production-well interventions, making timely fault identification essential.
 Petrobras’s public **3W Dataset** [@3Wdataset_github] documents fault types from oil-well operations.
 This pioneering dataset helped transform the oil and gas industry by providing the first public, realistic dataset containing real undesirable oil-well events.

 The **3W Toolkit** is part of the **3W** project developed by Petrobras [@petro], the Signal, Multimedia and Telecommunications Laboratory (SMT)[@smt], and Signal Processing Laboratory (LPS)[@lps] at the Federal University of Rio de Janeiro (UFRJ).
 It provides tools to process and analyze large volumes of oil and gas exploration and production data, including well analysis and fault detection.